Metanarrative

+Derrick Alridge: "history courses and curricula are dominated by such heroic and celebratory master narratives as those portraying George Washington and Thomas Jefferson as the heroic 'Founding Fathers,' Abraham Lincoln as the 'Great Emancipator,' and Martin Luther King, Jr., as the messianic savior of African Americans."

 Etymology

 "Meta" is Greek for "beyond"; "narrative" is a story that is characterized by its telling (it is communicated somehow).

-Although first used earlier in the 20th century, the term was brought into prominence by Jean-François Lyotard in 1979, with his claim that the postmodern was characterised precisely by a mistrust of the "grand narratives" (Progress, Enlightenment, Emancipation, Marxism) that had formed an essential part of modernity.
+Although first used earlier in the 20th century, the term was brought into prominence by Jean-François Lyotard in 1979, with his claim that the postmodern was characterized precisely by mistrust of the "grand narratives" (such as ideas about Progress, Enlightenment, Emancipation, and Marxism) that had formed an essential part of modernity.
+Metanarrative may be related and is often used interchangeably with metafiction but there is a distinction.
+The latter foregrounds or discloses the fictionality of a narrative while metanarrative does not undercut fiction.

-Skepticism
+Lyotard's thesis

-In The Postmodern Condition: A Report on Knowledge (1979), Lyotard highlights the increasing skepticism of the postmodern condition toward the totalizing nature of metanarratives and their reliance on some form of "transcendent and universal truth":
+In The Postmodern Condition: A Report on Knowledge (1979), Lyotard highlights the increasing skepticism of the postmodern condition toward the supposed universality ("totalizing nature") of metanarratives and their reliance on some form of "transcendent and universal truth":

-Lyotard and other poststructuralist thinkers (like Foucault) view this as a broadly positive development for a number of reasons.
-First, attempts to construct grand theories tend to unduly dismiss the naturally existing chaos and disorder of the universe, the power of the individual event.
+Lyotard and other poststructuralist thinkers (like Michel Foucault) view this as a broadly positive development.
+They assert that attempts to construct grand theories unduly dismiss the natural chaos and disorder of the universe, and the power of an individual event.

-Sociology.org.uk states that it is unclear whether Lyotard is describing a global condition of skepticism towards metanarratives in postmodernity, or prescribing such skepticism.
-His critics point out the awkward fact that meta-narratives clearly continue to play a major role in the current postmodern world.
+Sociology.org.uk (primarily the personal blog of Chris Livesey, as sustained over perhaps 12 years, in parallel to a long career in sociology education) states that it is unclear whether Lyotard's work is describing a global condition of skepticism towards metanarratives in postmodernity, or prescribing such skepticism.
+Lyotard's critics emphasize that metanarratives continue to play a major role in the postmodern world.